kostja/doc/doc/1.9/book/enterprise/index.rst

 In this case, you can use any external utility to monitor the state of the master and switch the modes of the instances.

+.. _replica-set-failover:

 -------------------------------------------------------------------------------
 Failover of a replica set
 -------------------------------------------------------------------------------

 When an entire replica set goes down, the data becomes partially unavailable:

-* read-only requests are redirected to replicas
+* read-only requests are redirected to replicas,
-* write requests are not processed
+* write requests are not processed.

 The ``router`` makes periodic attempts to reconnect to the master of the failed replica set.
 Thus, the functionality of the cluster is automatically restored when the failed replica set is restored.

+.. _geo-redundancy-setup:

 -------------------------------------------------------------------------------
 Setting up geo redundancy